-Autoimmune diseases are caused by the body’s immune system attacking itself.
-An antibody is a protein, made by the immune system, which identifies and removes bacteria and viruses from the body.
-Sometimes, the antibody attacks the body’s own tissues instead of a bacteria or a virus.
-These are called autoantibodies.
-It is not know exactly what causes the autoantibodies to act in this way.
+Autoimmune diseases are a group of conditions in which the immune system attacks organ systems within the body.
+Examples of autoimmune diseases are rheumatoid arthritis and inflammatory bowel disease.
+The immune system typically identifies and removes bacteria and viruses from the body.
+In autoimmune diseases, the immune system produces specific proteins, called autoantibodies which target a particular organ and cause the autoimmune disease.
+It is not known exactly what causes the immune system to act in this way.
 It is thought that there may be a number of causes which include:

 A problem with the immune system